Skip to main content

 CMSPI estimates that credit routing competition could have resulted in over $17 billion1 in annual interchange savings in 2024, up from $16.4 billion in 2023.

-As reported in CMSPI’s 2024 State of the Industry Report, credit card fees account for over 70% of the total $224 billion in 2023 card fees paid, while credit cards account for an estimated 40% of total U.S. spending.2
+As reported in CMSPI’s 2025 State of the Industry Report, credit card interchange and network fees account for over 50% of the total estimated $236 billion in 2024 card fees paid, while credit cards account for an estimated 40% of total U.S. spending.2

 Unlike the credit card market, debit card fees have been largely flat since 20123 - the result of interchange caps and network routing guarantees, which CMSPI estimates has introduced up to approximately $5 billion in annual savings for U.S. retailers and consumers.